David Ramsay (historian)

 David Ramsay (April 2, 1749 – May 8, 1815) was an American physician, public official, and historian from Charleston, South Carolina.
 He was one of the first major historians of the American Revolutionary War.
 During the Revolution he served in the South Carolina legislature until he was captured by the British.
-After his release he served as a delegate to the Continental Congress in 1782–1783 and again in 1785–1786.
-Afterwards he served in the state House and Senate until retiring from public service.
+After his release, he served as a delegate to the Continental Congress in 1782–1783 and again in 1785–1786.
+Afterwards, he served in the state House and Senate until retiring from public service.
 In 1803, Ramsay was elected a member of the American Philosophical Society in Philadelphia.
 He was murdered in 1815 by a mentally ill man whom Ramsay had examined as a physician.
-He is the first American politician to be assassinated.
+He was the first American politician to be assassinated.

 Early life and family

 David Ramsay was born in Lancaster County, Pennsylvania, the son of a Scottish emigrant.
 His brother was Nathaniel Ramsey, a Congressman and a brother-in-law of painter Charles Willson Peale.

-He attended college at Princeton, and graduated in 1765.
+He attended college at Princeton and graduated in 1765.
 In 1773, he received his medical degree from the University of Pennsylvania and an honorary degree in 1780 while being held prisoner by the British.
-Ramsay settled in Charleston, South Carolina, where he built a large practice as a physician.
+Ramsay settled in Charleston, South Carolina where he built a large practice as a physician.

 Ramsay's first two marriages were brief, both ending with the death of his wife after one year.
 In 1775, he married Sabina Ellis (b.
 1753), and in 1783, he married Frances Witherspoon (b.
 1759).
 His second wife was the daughter of John Witherspoon, a signer of the Declaration of Independence and president of Princeton (then the College of New Jersey).

 On January 28, 1787, Ramsay married Martha Laurens (1759–1811), daughter of Henry Laurens, a wealthy Charleston planter and Revolutionary War statesman who had been president of the Second Continental Congress.
-Through this marriage, Ramsay also became related to South Carolina governor Charles Pinckney, Ralph Izard, John Rutledge, Arthur Middleton, Daniel Huger, and Lewis Morris.
+Through this marriage, Ramsay also became related to Ralph Izard, John Rutledge, Arthur Middleton, Daniel Huger, Lewis Morris, and South Carolina governor Charles Pinckney.
 David and Martha Laurens Ramsay had eleven children, eight of whom survived to adulthood.